 - Section 2 goes into detail about the main concepts regarding the Digital Identity and eIDAS regulation, and explaining authentication and authorization and their relationships, albeit in a high level.
-Technical details are skipped. - Section 3 describes the current state of eIDAS in the three pilot countries Germany, Greece and Latvia. - Section 4 provides the Requirements of ACROSS applications for authorization and authentication in a detailed manner. - Section 5 goes into detailing the Implementation, Design and Architecture of the components. - Section 6 provides the conlusions of the deliverable and describes the next steps to be taken. - Annex (Section 7) maps the requirements from D5.1 that are satisfied within this deliverable. - And finally, there is a reference list to go into more detail on the concepts described within this deliverable.
+Technical details are skipped.
+This section is the same as in deliverable D4.1 as it serves as an introduction allowing the reader to understand the main concepts of the Digital Identity. - Section 3 describes the current state of eIDAS in the three pilot countries Germany, Greece and Latvia.
+More detailed info has been added for Latvia, as Germany and Greece have no significant changes in their schemes as described in the previous deliverable. - Section 4 provides the Requirements of ACROSS applications for authorization and authentication in a detailed manner. - Section 5 goes into detailing the Implementation, Design and Architecture of the components.
+It builds on the description provided in the first delivery going into more detail about what has been done and also providing the links to the code repository.
+The current implementation eIDAS schemes of Germany and Greece are connected and tested, with Latvian eIDAS following. - Section 6 provides the conclusions of the deliverable and describes the next steps to be taken. - Annex (Section 7) maps the requirements from D5.2 that are satisfied within this deliverable. - And finally, there is an updated reference list to go into more detail on the concepts described within this deliverable.